SandraCalero/MooveBoard/README.md

 ### Redux DevTools

-To use redux and validate its use in the DEV environment, install the chrome extension [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
+To use redux and validate its use in the development environment, install the chrome extension [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

 ## Considerations: